 In a recent report, it was discovered that one of the most popular mobile file managers, known as “ES Explorer”, hides a dangerous vulnerability in its code.
 This vulnerability was discovered by Baptist Robert a French security researcher.
 According to him, by using this application, you can access data from other users without their consent.

-With ES File Explorer manager, you can access contents on your mobile device, it also allows you to manage your data on FTP, FTPS, SFTP and WebDAV servers, as well as in cloud storages.
+With ES File Explorer manager, you can access contents on your mobile device, it also allows you to manage your data on FTP, FTPS, SFTP, and WebDAV servers, as well as in cloud storage.
 In addition, it can be used to copy and paste files between devices via Bluetooth.
-But an open port vulnerability was recently detected, in which by using a special script an hacker can gain access to images, video and data on the memory card of another device located on the same local Wi-Fi network.
+But an open port vulnerability was recently detected, in which by using a special script a hacker can gain access to images, video, and data on the memory card of another device located on the same local Wi-Fi network.
 Moreover, an attacker can even remotely launch a malicious application on the victim’s Smartphone.

-According to a report from lifehacker in 2018, Google removed 13 apps from the Play store, all of them disguised as car racing games.
-People reported the games keeps crashing, when they try to play and infecting their phones with malware.
-Google later removed the apps from the playstore, after half a million Android users have downloaded it.
+According to a report from Lifehacker in 2018, Google removed 13 apps from the Play store, all of them disguised as car racing games.
+People reported the games kept crashing when they try to play and infect their phones with malware.
+Google later removed the apps from the play store, after half a million Android users downloaded it.

 How to know if your android phone is infected:

 - Your smartphone or tablet will start slowing down in performance.

 - Background sending/receiving strange text messages on your device.

 - Many of your previously installed apps will force stop or stop working entirely.

 - You might be infected if you notice strange “Advertisement and Pop-ups” appearing on your device.

 - Your browser will start re-directing to fraudulent sites.